djepar/CoursGenInfo/OS/Linux/GeneralLinuxMan.md

 getuid give access to the uid of a function of man

-The main function of an OS is to "provide us with an API, Application Program Interface" (p.
-32)
+The main function of an OS is to "provide us with an API, Application Program Interface" (p.__)

 ## Linux Kernel